 \subsection{Optical transportation setup}

-To be able to reach quantum degeneracy and transport the atoms into the focal plane of the QGM we developed an optical setup capable of moving in 3D a pair of two crossed high power optical dipole traps (we refer to them as tweezers) at 1053-nm crossing at 14$^\circ$ (Fig. \ref{transport_cross_section}).
-The setup needs to be able to efficiently load the Dy cloud from the compressed MOT (CMOT), transport it while performing evaporative cooling, and eventually position it onto the focal plane and symmetry axis of the QGM.
+To be able to reach quantum degeneracy and transport the atoms into the focal plane of the CAM we developed an optical setup capable of moving in 3D a pair of two crossed high power optical dipole traps (we refer to them as tweezers) at 1053~nm, crossing at 14$^\circ$ (Fig.~\ref{transport_cross_section}).
+The setup needs to be able to efficiently load the Dy cloud from the compressed MOT (CMOT), transport it while performing evaporative cooling, and eventually position it onto the focal plane and symmetry axis of the CAM.

-We utilize a large dynamic aspheric lens, which is a 20mm wide slice, cut symmetrically around the diameter from a large commercial asphere (Thorlabs AL100200-C, $f$=200mm, Fig. \ref{transport_cross_section}).
-This aspheric lens is positioned by an aluminum frame onto an air-bearing stage (ABS) (Aeroflex, ABL1000-050-E2-CMS1-PL2-TAS), capable of transporting the two-tweezer intersection point, over a maximum distance of 50mm.
+We utilize a large dynamic aspheric lens, which is a 20~mm wide slice, cut symmetrically around the diameter from a large commercial asphere (Thorlabs AL100200-C, $f=200$~mm, Fig.~\ref{transport_cross_section}).
+This aspheric lens is positioned in an aluminum frame on an air-bearing stage (ABS) (Aeroflex, ABL1000-050-E2-CMS1-PL2-TAS), capable of transporting the two-tweezer intersection point, over a maximum distance of 50~mm.
 The intersection point coincides with the asphere focal point during the full transport, due to the parallelism of the tweezers to the lens symmetry axis, before refracting from it.
-The customized lens cut removes a lot of unnecessary weight and size from the asphere, although we need carefully positioned counter-weights assuring that the center of mass of the full structure is within the stage requirements.
-Such an arrangement allows us to precisely transport the atoms in the focus of the tweezer pair across the 35mm distance from MOT to QGM regions along the $x$-direction and additionally along $y$ and $z$ (coordinate system on Fig. \ref{transport_cross_section}).
+The customized lens cut removes a lot of unnecessary weight and size from the asphere, but still we need carefully positioned counter-weights ensuring that the center of mass of the full structure is within the stage requirements.
+Such an arrangement allows us to precisely transport the atoms in the focus of the tweezer pair across the 35~mm distance from MOT to CAM regions along the $x$-direction and additionally along $y$ and $z$ (coordinate system on Fig.~\ref{transport_cross_section}).
 The ABS is slightly magnetic and therefore the holding structure is designed to keep it far from the atoms.